chickenspaceprogram/digit-recognizer/README.md

 ### A neural network to recognize handwritten digits from the MNIST dataset

-This project is currently still in active development, so this README may be incomplete or out-of-date.
+Please note that this project is currently still in active development, so this README may be incomplete or out-of-date.

 ## How to run